csymvoul/python-structure-template/README.md

 ### After that, you need to run the `setup.py` as follows:
 #### While being in the root of the folder run the following command: `pip install -e .`
-An `example.egg-info` directory should be included in the root directory.
+An `example.egg-info` directory should now be created in the root directory.
 If everything when according to plan, you should be able to use the modules you developed in the `package_1` from the `package_2` directory.